mariodoebler/test-time-adaptation/README.md

 <details open>
 <summary>Features</summary>

-This repository contains an extensive collection of different methods, datasets, models and settings, which we evaluate in a comprehensive benchmark (see below).
-We also provide a tutorial on how to use this repository in combination with CLIP-like models [here](tutorials/tutorial_clip.md).
-A short overview is given below:
+This repository contains an extensive collection of different methods, datasets, models, and settings, which we evaluate in a comprehensive benchmark (see below).
+We also provide a tutorial on how to use this repository in combination with CLIP-like models [here](classification/tutorials/tutorial_clip.md).
+A brief overview of the repository's main features is provided below:

 - **Datasets**
   - `cifar10_c` [CIFAR10-C](https://zenodo.org/record/2535967#.ZBiI7NDMKUk)